-- Grades κ-1 have four teachers and two teaching assistants each; grades 2-5 have four teachers and one assistant each. - Six of the 24 teachers have consistently produced 1.5 years of student learning growth annually for at least two years out of the last three.
-In other words, in any given year, 25% of students have access to "excellent teachers" with whom students begin to close achievement gaps substantially.
+- Grades κ-1 have four teachers and two teaching assistants each; grades 2-5 have four teachers and one assistant each. - Five of the 24 teachers have consistently produced 1.5 years of student learning growth annually for at least two years out of the last three.
+In other words, in any given year, one of five students has access to "excellent teachers" with whom students begin to close achievement gaps substantially.